joostm8/bip-project-services/README.md

 ## Connecting to VM on server

+**Authenticate with your student username and password in the [VPN](https://www.uantwerpen.be/en/library/search-help/remote-access/)**

 We have a VM set up that is running
 - A timescaleDB database
   - user: postgres